avsm/dopam/README.md

 - If you have a custom OPAM repository that you wish to use, just specify it via `-r`:
     - `dopam init -r ~/myopamrepo -d fedora -v 4.02 proj ~/myproj`
+- `dopam list` shows all known projects.
+- `dopam save` freezes all local changes and commits them into new images with those changes.
+Try not to overly use this though, as containers are meant to be stateless.
+- `dopam reset` will remove containers so that they can be rebuilt.

 ### Man page